grapeot/blog/content/nodejs-bootstrap.md

 The complete code with context is put [here](https://github.com/grapeot/learn-expressjs/blob/master/bootstrap.js).
 To launch the program, `nohup node ./bootstrap.js &` is a good idea which is able to solve the `zsh` background job problem.

+[Another](automatic-email-notification-on-github-pushes.html) lightweight way to implement WebHook isn't it?